cesarnml/blog-astro-5/astro-docs-cheatsheet.md

 </form>
 ```

-- Programmatic redirects in astro components after an action is submitted
+- Programmatic redirects in astro components after an action is submitted using `Astro.getActionResult` and `Astro.redirect`

 ```jsx
 ---